 Words by Francesca Perry

 ‘London, the grimy but beautiful tale of two cities,’ muses a character in Ayo Akingbade’s short film focusing on social housing, Dear Babylon (2019).
-In the film, which blends fact and fiction, three film students make a documentary about residents of the Dorset Estate in east London, in the face of a housing bill which threatens to evict them.
+In the film, three students make a documentary about residents of the Dorset Estate in east London, in the face of a housing bill which threatens to evict them.
 The story may be fictional, but it draws on the stark reality of a growing housing crisis and urban inequality as London sells off or demolishes its social housing.

 Two years later and Akingbade has made a short documentary, Fire in My Belly (2021), which hears from young creative Londoners on the experiences of where they live, how they feel about community and belonging, and how to navigate crisis.